1. Granting stock options to foreign employees is increasingly an important compensation component for attracting the best overseas talent.

 A global Professional Employer Organization (global PEO), or international employer of record, hires employees on behalf of a client business in another country.
 This is a common mechanism for expanding overseas or hiring foreign employees in a cost-effective and compliant manner.

-Where a US company awards stock options to employees, it is usually under rule 701 of the Securities Act 1983 (for privately held stock) or Form S-8 (for publicly listed stock).
+Where a US company is granting stock options to foreign employees, it is usually under rule 701 of the Securities Act 1983 (for privately held stock) or Form S-8 (for publicly listed stock).
 These regulatory provisions permit companies to issue options (a financial product) without being a registered security provider.

 These provisions provide that the stock may be issued to ’employees’ or ‘consultants’.
 Depending on the employment contracts issued by the global PEO, there is an argument that the employees may be ‘common law employees’ of the client company, permitting them to receive equity under the plan.